 Hello, sawadee!
 My name is Jack and since around eight weeks ago, I’ve been teaching English in this country here in Thailand.
 I hear you asking, “How did I get here? ” Actually, it was rather accidental.
 I was born and raised in Dublin, Ireland, where I also completed my undergraduate studies in business and law.
-I rapidly came to the conclusion that I did not want to pursue a career in it and that the regular 9–5 office life was not for me.
-After having a few small (and a few big) existential crises and looking to quit every month to my parents and friends, I ultimately made the decision to complete my degree and go on from there.
+I rapidly came to the conclusion that I did not want to pursue a career in it.
+The regular 9–5 office life was not for me.
+After having a few small (and a few big) existential crises and looking to quit every month, I ultimately made the decision to complete my degree and go on from there.
 So that’s what I did.
-I spent the next four years trudging my way through university and traveling just about every break I got; backpacking trips, ski seasons, weekend breaks – if I didn’t have lectures, I was leaving the country ASAP.
-(I feel like I should point out here, I actually did enjoy college a lot and had a really great four years overall, just not so much the learning bit.)
+I spent the next four years trudging my way through university and traveling just about every break I got.
+This included backpacking trips, ski seasons, weekend breaks – if I didn’t have lectures, I was leaving the country ASAP.
+(I feel like I should point out here, I actually did enjoy college a lot overall, just not the learning bit.)

 Tell us about your journey to Thailand?
 Why did you choose to teach in Thailand?

-And so, after my exams, I cracked on with the course and spent my lockdown getting qualified as an English teacher.
+And so, after my exams, I cracked on with the course.
+I spent my lockdown getting qualified as an English teacher.
 The course itself was great, a bit tricky at times, but comprehensive enough that I actually felt like I learned some useful skills and might actually be able to pull this off.
 Next, came the tricky part, where do I go?
-At first, I started firing out applications to just about everywhere outside of Europe, (seriously, I applied to China, South Korea, Japan, Indonesia, the UAE, Oman, Costa Rica, Colombia, and Peru… just to name a few).
+At first, I started firing out applications to just about everywhere outside of Europe.
+Seriously, I applied to China, South Korea, Japan, Indonesia, the UAE, Oman, Colombia, and Peru… just to name a few.
 After a lot of back and forth and a few interviews, I accepted a job in Chongqing, China and I was HYPED.